yasminagavalda/channels-app/README.md

   The channels endpoint returns a list with all channels

+  Each channel can belong to multiple groups.
+You can add an optional groups filter to this endpoint adding groups to filter as query params.
+  You can add as many groups as you want and you will a list with channels that contain at least one of the filter groups:

+  /api/channels?group={group}&group={group}

 - GET /api/channel/{id}

   The channel endpoint returns the channel information by id